 How do you design a rolling library ladder for a commercial bar?

-Discover the secret to implementing a rolling library ladder for rum bars, whiskey bars and other microbreweries.
+Learn the secret to implementing a rolling library ladder for rum bars and whiskey bars.

 HOW TO DESIGN A ROLLING LIBRARY LADDER FOR A COMMERCIAL BAR

 Many specialty bars, such as rum bars and whiskey bars, have the need to display 300 or more bottles of expensive alcohol.
 Because many of these bars also serve other types of liquor, it’s virtually impossible to feature this quantity of bottles on most back bar walls – at least not without making full use of every square inch of the back bar wall.
 High volume storage such as this normally results in storing numerous bottles above 72” (1.83M); according to ergonomic bar design standards, this is the highest recommended reachable shelf (reference our “Standard Universal Bar Clearances,” available in the downloadable section).
 To further clarify, effective bar design requires that all back bar bottle displays should be stored above the back bar countertop.
 Given all of the above, what are one’s options for accessing the upper bottles?
 Certainly, some bar owners might employ a step stool or step ladder, but either would be a risky way of operating.
 Beyond that, neither of these options would be very fashionable.
 After all, if you’re going to build a specialty bar, the only viable option, in my opinion, would be to incorporate a rolling library ladder.
 This is the safest, most practical and most fashionable design solution.
 I’ve spent a fair amount of time researching rolling library ladders and the one I like best is manufactured by CSH.
 As you’ll see in the downloadable brochure, the CSH rolling library ladders are available in numerous finishes and mounting options.
 When planning a rolling library ladder in a commercial bar design, there are four critical factors: